KAKwit/mdClip/README.md

 Chrome extension to create a small markdown note from the current page.

 ### Installation
-For the moment, download the source and then go to extensions.
-Ensure _"Developer mode"_ is switched on, then click the _"Load unpacked extension..."_ button.
+For the moment, download the source and then go to extensions, ensure _"Developer mode"_ is switched on, then click the _"Load unpacked extension..."_ button.
 Choose the location where you put the `src` files and add it.

 ### What it does
 When you click the icon it will attempt to create a little markdown clip of the current tab and place it in your clipboard.
 This includes the following details (if available):